by Manuel Schiller and Tanner Linsley on January 15, 2026.

 You choose patterns per-route, per-component, per-use-case.
 The architecture supports all of it.

-RSC support ships as an experimental feature in TanStack Start RC and will remain experimental into early v1.
-A few things to know:
+RSC support is experimental in TanStack Start RC and will remain experimental into early v1.

-API surface: The createServerComponent API and slot patterns shown here are stable in design but may see refinements based on feedback.
-We're shipping early to learn from real usage.
+API surface: The createServerComponent API and slot patterns are stable in design but may see refinements.

-If you hit rough edges, open an issue or drop into Discord.
-This is the time to shape the API.
+If you hit rough edges, open an issue or join the Discord.

-Next.js App Router is server-first: your component tree lives on the server by default, and you opt into client interactivity with 'use client' boundaries.
+Next.js App Router is server-first: your component tree lives on the server by default, and you opt into client interactivity with 'use client'.

-TanStack Start is isomorphic-first: your tree lives wherever makes sense, and RSCs are a primitive you pull in when helpful.
+TanStack Start is isomorphic-first: your tree lives wherever makes sense.
 The key difference is client-led composition.
-Composite Components expose slots so the client can assemble the final tree, not just accept a server-owned one.
+Composite Components expose slots so the client assembles the final tree.

 Not directly.
-TanStack Start is its own framework built on TanStack Router.
-But if you're using TanStack Query or TanStack Router already, the mental model transfers.
-Server components become another data source that Query can cache and Router can load.
+TanStack Start is its own framework.
+But if you use TanStack Query or Router, the mental model transfers.

-No. RSCs are entirely opt-in.
-You can build fully client-side SPAs with TanStack Start, use traditional SSR without server components, or go fully static.
-RSCs are one tool in the spectrum, not a requirement.
+No. RSCs are opt-in.
+You can build fully client-side routes (including ssr: false), use traditional SSR without server components, or go fully static.

-TanStack Start's RSC implementation builds on React's Flight protocol and works with React 19.
-Server Actions are a separate primitive. createServerFn serves a similar purpose but integrates with TanStack's middleware, validation, and caching model.
+TanStack Start uses React's Flight protocol and works with React 19. createServerFn serves a similar purpose to Server Actions but integrates with TanStack's middleware, validation, and caching.
 We're watching the Server Actions API and will align where it makes sense.

 Yes. createServerComponent initiates the RSC stream generation, but your component can be defined separately and invoked inside: